kqr/kqr.github.com/_posts/2013-02-06-part-9-side-effects.md

       putStrLn ("Half the number is " ++ show half ++ "!")

 The reason is that you can *only* use `<-` to get information from I/O computations (which have side effects).
 The left arrow `<-` is for extracting the side effect part of an I/O computation.
-If you want to create a name (a variable -- names for values are called variables, even though they never vary) for a pure value, there is another way to write it.
+If you want to create a name for a pure value, there is another way to write it.
 The following is okay *inside of a do construction*.

+> By the way, giving a name to a value is called "creating a variable." *Variables* are simply names for values.
+It's strange that they are called variables, since they never vary, but that's what everyone else calls them, so I'm going to start using that word too.
+If you know "a variable" means "a name for a value" you'll have no problem keeping up.

     module Main where